mohan-s1/rc-DACFOI/README.md

 ## Set Up
 To launch a local instance of the web application, in a local directory run the following commands:

-NOTE:
-- Required version of Python to run `setup.py` is 3.12.x)
+NOTE: You must use Python 3.12.x to run `setup.py` in step 3

 1. `git clone https://github.com/galitz-matt/rc-DACFOI.git`
 2. `cd rc-DACFOI`